rocketscience0/cs207-FinalProject/docs/source/root_finding_test.md

 3. The function and its derivative is again evaluated at the new `$x_0$`.
 Derivative is stored in the `jacobians` list.
 This process is repeated until the threshold is met.

-4. the `Newton()` method returns the root and the `jacobians` list.
+4. The `Newton()` method returns the root and the `jacobians` list.
 User may access each step's derivative from this list.

 ```python
 def newtons_method(func, initial_guess):